 Analog signal is measured with APx585 after I/V-stage with the presence of the common mode signal.

-I have made THD+N vs. amplitude measurements (below) with 1 kohm and 280 ohm resistors, meaning roughly +6 dB and -6 dB gain compared to the default 560 ohm.
+I have made THD+N vs. amplitude measurements (below) with 1 kohm and 280 ohm resistors, meaning roughly +5 dB and -6 dB gain compared to the default 560 ohm, respectively.
 These are seen below: solid lines are 560 ohm and dotted 280 ohm (green) and 1 kohm (red).

-Going from 560 ohm to 1 kohm, noise floor increases 4 dB and full level distortion figures 4-5 dB so there would be slight improvement in SNR and THD+N as signal level is increased by 6 dB.
+Going from 560 ohm to 1 kohm, noise floor increases 4 dB and full level distortion figures 4-5 dB so there would be little or no improvement in SNR and THD+N as signal level is increased by 5 dB.
 With 280 ohm, noise floor is 3 dB lower and full level distortion 5-6 dB lower.